Photography in India

 Sasbahu Temple photographed by Lala Deen Dayal in the 1880s.

-Photography in India refers to both historical as well as to contemporary photographs taken in modern-day India.
+Photography in India refers to both historical as well as to contemporary photographs taken in the geographic region of modern-day India.

 Photography was introduced in India by the British in the early 19th century.
 The earliest photographers were patronized by the British government and the rulers of the princely states.